 - a) Purpose.
 The purpose of the Commercial District is to provide opportunities for commercial development with standards to assure that the development is sustainable and maintains the character of the community. - b) Permitted Uses.
 See Table of Permitted Uses. - c) Uses Subject to Additional Standards.
-See Table of Permitted Uses. - d) Conditional Uses.
+See Table of Permitted Uses. - d) Special Uses.
 See Table of Permitted Uses.
-Any development or redevelopment that exceeds 75,000 square feet in gross floor area. - e) Prohibited Uses.
-Any use not listed as a permitted use, a use subject to additional standards, or a conditional use.
+Also, any development or redevelopment that exceeds 75,000 square feet in gross floor area.

+- e) Prohibited Uses.
+Any use not listed as a permitted use, a use subject to additional standards, or a special use.
 This specifically includes adult uses and video/internet gaming establishments. - f) Development Standards - (1) Lot size standards.
 New lots in the Commercial District shall not be less than 0.25 acres (10,890 square feet). - (2) Lot width standards.
 New lots in the Commercial District shall not be less than 50 feet in width. - (3) Density standard.
 There shall be no greater than thirty (30) dwelling units per acre on any lot in the Commercial District. - (4) Building height standard.
 New structures in the Commercial District shall not exceed forty (40) feet in height. - (5) Setback standards.
-The following minimum setbacks shall be required for structures in the Commercial District:

-a.
-Front: 15 feetb.
-Side: 10 feet

-- c.
-Rear: 20 feet - d.
+The following minimum setbacks shall be required for structures in the Commercial District: - a.
+Front: 15 feet - b.
+Side: 10 feet; a reduction in the side setback may be approved by staff if NC Building Code requirements are met. - c.
+Rear: 10 feet - d.
 Should greater setbacks be required for buffering from streams or rivers, for landscaping, or other reasons, the greater setback shall prevail. - (6) Impervious surface standard.
-The maximum impervious surface coverage of a lot in the Commercial District shall be 70 percent. - (7) Landscaping/buffering standard.
+The maximum impervious surface coverage of a lot in the Commercial District shall be 70 percent.
+An increase in the impervious area may be permitted if best management practices are used to address stormwater runoff under the provisions set forth in the Jackson County Water Recharge Ordinance. - (7) Landscaping/buffering standard.
 Landscaping and/or buffering shall be provided as required by Section 6-3 of this chapter. - (8) Parking and loading standards.
 Parking shall be provided as required by Section 6-4 of this chapter.
 There shall be a maximum of two (2) rows of parking permitted in front of building(s).
 Parking shall be permitted beside and behind buildings.
-No parking shall be permitted in required buffers, setbacks, or open space. - (9) Pedestrian facilities standards.
+No parking shall be permitted in required buffers, side and/or rear setbacks, or open space. - (9) Pedestrian facilities standards.
 A sidewalk meeting NC DOT standards shall be required along all street and road frontages.
 If a greenway route is indicated as crossing the property on Jackson County's Greenway Master Plan, the easement for the greenway shall be dedicated to Jackson County as a condition of project approval.
 The dedication of the easement(s) shall count toward the open space requirements for the proposed development. - (10) Open space standard.
 Lots in the Commercial District shall contain at least 10 percent open space, which must be maintained in a vegetated, natural state.

 Sec.
 4-3.
-I Institutional District
+INST Institutional District